rdorado/news-inspector/README.md

 * named entity recognition
 * knowledge-based article search

-All the methods can be configured and trained/retrained easily.
+All the methods can be easily configured and trained/retrained.
 Once trained, they can be loaded and used on new articles.

 Requirements
 ===========================================